elsassph/haxe-modular/doc/npm-setup.md

 It is important to correctly name the keys of the object (eg. `'react'`) to match the Haxe require calls (eg. `@:jsRequire('react')`).

-**Tip:** there is nothing forcing your to register NPM modules, you can register any valid JavaScript object here!
+**Tip:** there is nothing forcing you to register NPM modules, you can register any valid JavaScript object here!

 ## Building